zulip/zulip-terminal/README.md

    (creates a virtual environment named `zt_venv` in the current directory)
 2. `source zt_venv/bin/activate`
    (activates the virtual environment; this assumes a bash-like shell)
-3. Run one of the install commands above,
+3. Run one of the install commands above.

 If you open a different terminal window (or log-off/restart your computer), you'll need to run **step 2** of the above list again before running